JDBC Driver

 string |

-A self signed certificate in JDBC it must be added to either the system default keystore or to a keystore that you have created.
+When using a self signed certificate in JDBC, the certificate must be added to either the system default keystore or to a keystore that you have created.

 keystorepassword